Post-Traumatic Stress Disorder (PTSD)

 What Is Post-Traumatic Stress Disorder?

-Post-traumatic stress disorder, also known as PTSD, is among only a few mental disorders that are triggered by a disturbing outside event, unlike other psychiatric disorders such as depression.
+Post-traumatic stress disorder, also known as PTSD, is among only a few mental illnesses that are triggered by a disturbing outside event, unlike other psychiatric disorders such as clinical depression.

 Many Americans experience individual traumatic events ranging from car and airplane accidents to sexual assault and domestic violence.
 Other experiences, including those associated with natural disasters, such as hurricanes, earthquakes, and tornadoes, affect multiple people simultaneously.
-Dramatic and tragic events, like the terrorist attacks on the World Trade Center and Pentagon, and wars occur, and with media exposure such as we have today, even people not directly involved might be affected.
 Simply put, PTSD is a state in which you "can't stop remembering."

 In one out of 10 Americans, the traumatic event causes a cascade of psychological and biological changes known as post-traumatic stress disorder.
 Wars throughout the ages often triggered what some people used to call "shell shock," in which returning soldiers were unable to adapt to life after war.
 Although each successive war brings about renewed attention on this syndrome, it wasn't until the Vietnam War that PTSD was first identified and given this name.
 Now, mental health providers such as psychiatrists, psychologists, and other health care professionals can attempt to understand people’s response to these traumatic events and help them recover from the impact of the trauma.

 Although the disorder must be diagnosed by a mental health professional, symptoms of PTSD are clearly defined.
-To be diagnosed with PTSD, you must have been in a situation in which you were afraid for your safety or your life, or you must have experienced something that made you feel fear, helplessness, or horror.
+To be diagnosed with PTSD, you must have been in a situation in which placed you at risk for death, serious injury, or sexual violation.
+Traumatic, life-threatening events leading to PTSD must have been witnessed or experienced in person, and not through media, pictures, television or movies.

-Research has shown that PTSD changes the biology of the brain.
+Research has shown that PTSD is associated with changes in brain function (and, people with certain pre-existing abnormalities in the brain's stress-response system may be predisposed to develop PTSD after exposure to traumatic events).
 MRI (magnetic resonance imaging) and PET (positron emission tomography) scans show changes in the way memories are stored in the brain.
 PTSD is an environmental shock that changes your brain, and scientists do not know if it is reversible.

 - In the United States, 60% of men and 50% of women experience a traumatic event during their lifetimes.
 Of those, 8% of men and 20% of women may develop PTSD.
 A higher proportion of people who are raped develop PTSD than those who suffer any other traumatic event.
 Because women are much more likely to be raped than men (9% versus less than 1%), this helps explain the higher prevalence of PTSD in women than men.